 Disables all actions related to submitting or importing form data, and resets form fields.
 This option retains form objects to which actions are linked.

-Makes form fields unusable with no change to their appearance.
+Makes form fields unusable with no change to their look and feel.
 Form data is merged with the page to become page content.

 Removes embedded page thumbnails.
-This is useful for large documents, which can take a long time to draw page thumbnails after you click the Page Thumbnails button.
+It's useful for large documents, which can take a long time to draw page thumbnails after you select the Page Thumbnails button.

 Removes tags from the document, which also removes the accessibility and reflow capabilities for the text.